LiNePasha/Silky-Systems-Weather/README.md

 - ## You Will See:

-- Bonus: Toggle Between Celsius & Fahrenheit temperature units
+- Bonus: Toggle Between Celsius & Fahrenheit temperature units.
-- The App Display the current Celsius and Fahrenheit temperature units
 - Weather description, and an icon representing the weather condition.
 - Hourly Weather, 7 Day Forecast.
 - Analysing all data from openweathermap.org API.